TrellixVulnTeam/swahilipython_SCMU/Doc/library/pyclbr.rst

 The :mod:`pyclbr` module provides limited information about the functions, classes, and methods defined in a Python-coded module.
 The information is sufficient to implement a module browser.
-The information is extracted from the Python source code rather than by importing the module, so this module is safe to use with untrusted code.
+The information is extracted kutoka the Python source code rather than by importing the module, so this module is safe to use with untrusted code.
 This restriction makes it impossible to use this module with modules not implemented in Python, including all standard and optional extension